KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-musig.md

 }
 ```

-Copy the `combinedsig` value to a secure location.
-Visually verify that this `combinedsig` value matches with the `combinedsig` value returned on Node 1.
+This method verifies that the `msg` has been properly signed by the owners of the `combined_pk` to produce the `combinedsig` which would be used to `spend` to the `scriptPubkey` used to calculate the `msg`

 The response from both nodes should display a `"result": "success"` key pair.
-If this is not the case, you made an error in a previous step.
+If this is not the case, you made an error in a previous steps.

 #### Step 11: spend

 ::: tip Note
-Each node will output different raw transaction values, as both nodes are attempting to spend funds to their own wallets.
+Currently each node will output different raw transaction values, as both nodes are attempting to spend funds to their own wallets.
 Of the two, the node that broadcasts its returned raw transaction value first will receive the coins.
 The other node does not need to broadcast its raw transaction value.
 :::

 ##### Node 1